 The current DC by-laws and associated DC rates were established through the preparation of the 2014 Development Charge Background Study (see below).

 For more information on development charges in Brampton, please contact the Financial Planning and Budgets Branch in the Corporate Services Department at firstname.lastname@example.org

-In 2014, the City of Brampton reviewed its development charges by-laws and development charge rates through the preparation of a Background Study.
-For information on this review, please click here.
+The City of Brampton is currently reviewing its development charges by-laws and will be preparing the associated Background Study.
+For more information on this review, please click here.

 Development Charge Rates

 The City uses current rates, based on these criteria, to calculate development charges:

 In the case of residential development or the residential portion of a mixed-use development, based upon the number and type of dwelling units;